Arson suspected in house fire on Calumet Street

 BATON ROUGE- Baton Rouge Fire Department believes a house fire on Calumet Street was set intentionally.

 The fire happened around 7 p.m.
-Sunday night at 3036 Calumet Street.
+Sunday night in the 3000 block of Calumet Street.
 Once fire crews arrived on the scene they said 65% of the structure was in flames.
 They were able to get the fire under control preventing it from being a total loss.
 The flames did travel to the duplex next door causing minor damages.

 No one was in the home during the blaze.
 The damages are estimated to be $ 35,000.